 Financiers did not offer this gain to rentiers for free.
-Since the golden age, the professional class and particularly the high executives of all corporations were able to substantially increase their pay-in the form not only of direct salaries, but also in bonuses and stock options-in the name of meritocratic values.
+Since the golden age, the professional class and particularly the high executives of all corporations were able to substantially increase their pay - in the form not only of direct salaries but also in bonuses and stock options - in the name of meritocratic values.
 The professional or techno-bureaucratic class, that is, the controllers of administrative, technical, and communicative knowledge, benefited.
 In principle, benefits should have accrued to the workers as the productivity of labor as well as of capital increased.
 In fact, they accrued mainly to high executives and financiers.
-Since the 1950s, high professional executives, and since the 1980s also financiers-both part of the professional or technobureaucratic class-gained sufficient political power to be able to capture a substantial part of the economic surplus that was being produced by the economic system.
+Since the 1950s, high professional executives, and since the 1980s also financiers - both part of the professional or techno-bureaucratic class - gained sufficient political power to be able to capture a substantial part of the economic surplus that was being produced by the economic system.

-T o sum up, using Britain as the paradigm (since it was the first country to complete its Industrial Revolution), we can make these observations.
-First, after the long phase of primitive accumulation, in the Industrial Revolution, approximately between 1750 and 1800, inequality increased, because technical progress was capital using, but investment materialized because the profit rate was maintained at a high level while the wage rate or the standards of living of workers deteriorated to the subsistence level.
-Second, immediately after the Industrial Revolution, in the Marxian phase (approximately 1801-50), inequality remained constant while the wage rate remained at the subsistence level, in so far as technical progress remained capital-using, but the profit rate fell.
-Third, in the classical phase, between 1850 and 1950, inequality remained constant as technical progress became neutral, and it was possible to increase the wage rate in line with the increase in productivity while the profit rate remained attractive to capitalist entrepreneurs.
+To sum up, always having Britain as paradigm because it was the first country to complete its Industrial Revolution:

+first, after the long phase of primitive accumulation, in the Industrial Revolution, approximately between 1750 and 1800, inequality increased, because technical progress was capital using, but investment materialized because the profit rate was maintained at a high level while the wage rate or the standards of living of workers deteriorated to the subsistence level;

+second, immediately after the Industrial Revolution, in the Marxian phase (approximately 1801-50), inequality remained constant while the wage rate remained at the subsistence level, in so far as technical progress remained capital using, but the profit rate fell;

+third, in the classical phase, between 1850 and 1950, inequality remained constant as technical progress became neutral, and it was possible to increase the wage rate in line with the increase in productivity while the profit rate remained attractive to capitalist entrepreneurs;

-Fourth, in the golden age of capitalism, approximately between 1950 and 1980, inequality was reduced as technical progress became moderately capital saving, which allowed wages and salaries to increase while the profit rate remained constant.
-And fifth, since 1980, in the neo-liberal years, inequality increased even though technical progress continued to be capital saving, in principle allowing the profit rate to remain constant while wages and salaries increased faster than productivity; instead, wages increased more slowly than productivity or became stagnant because they were depressed not only by neo-liberal policies but also by the competition from immigrants and from fast-growing middle-income countries exporting manufactured goods, while the profit rate remained constant and the salaries and bonuses of the professional class-particularly of the richest two percent-increased greatly.
+fourth, in the golden age of capitalism, approximately between 1950 and 1980, inequality was reduced as technical progress became moderately capital saving, which allowed wages and salaries to increase while the profit rate remained constant;

+fifth, since 1980, in the neoliberal years, inequality increased even though technical progress continued to be capital saving, in principle allowing the profit rate to remain constant while wages and salaries increased faster than productivity; instead, wages increased more slowly than productivity or became stagnant because they were depressed not only by neoliberal policies but also by the competition from immigrants and from fast-growing middle-income countries exporting manufactured goods, while the profit rate remained constant and the salaries and bonuses of the professional class - particularly of the richest 2 per cent - increased greatly.